Process of Elimination

 “The members of merchant’s guild at the time were all in agreement that the new trade agreements were not in their interest, but they were divided on what solution to seek, whether it was redressing the parliament, attempting to petition the royal officials, or simply coping with the new disadvantages being imposed on their business.
 For them, the changes to intercity trade posed so many potential difficulties that it was hard to know which solution, if any, could help.”

 The word “them” in the passage refers to

 We should immediately be suspicious of the last choice because it shows up after “them” in the text.
 That doesn’t mean it is wrong, but it is less common for a reference to be after a pronoun than it is to be before a pronoun.
-And if we plug in “agents of opportunity” to the passage, we have a very strange sentence: For agents of opportunity, the factory and industrialism were not agents of opportunity.
+And if we plug in “potential difficulties” to the passage, we have a very strange sentence: For potential difficulties, the changes to intercity trade posed so many potential difficulties…

 This is a fluff answer because it can be eliminated with very little understanding of the text.
 If you were to guess at this point, you would have raised your probability of guessing the correct answer from 25% to 33%–not bad.

 One of the nastier tricks test-writers use when coming up with answer choices is to choose answer choices that use keywords from the text to confuse you.
 Here’s an example from Magoosh TOEFL expert Rachel Kapelke-Dale’s mock TOEFL Reading passage, The Legacy of Edmund Wilson.

-Which of the following can be inferred from the passage about articles manufactured before 1815?
+Which of the following can be inferred about Wilson’s view of James Joyce’s Finnegans Wake?

 You’ll find yourself eliminating wrong answers often on the TOEFL.
 Any time you are not certain of an answer, it is an important step toward making the best decision you can.